aspose-total/Aspose.Total-Products/total/en/java/conversion/md-to-ods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export MD to ODS via Java" h2="Convert MD file to ODS by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily integrate MD to ODS conversion feature in their Java applications.
+This suite includes Aspose.PDF for Java and Aspose.Cells for Java, which are two powerful APIs that can be used to render MD to XLSX and convert XLSX to ODS respectively.

+The process of converting MD to ODS involves two steps.
+In the first step, Aspose.PDF for Java can be used to render MD to XLSX.
+This API provides a wide range of features that enable developers to create, manipulate, and convert PDF documents in their Java applications.
+It also provides the ability to render MD to XLSX, which is a format that is supported by Aspose.Cells for Java.

+In the second step, Aspose.Cells for Java can be used to convert XLSX to ODS.
+This Spreadsheet Programming API provides a comprehensive set of features that enable developers to create, manipulate, and convert spreadsheets in their Java applications.
+It also provides the ability to convert XLSX to ODS, which is a format that is supported by Aspose.Total for Java.

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate MD to ODS conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render MD to XLSX.
-In the second step, you can convert XLSX to ODS by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+By using Aspose.Total for Java, developers can easily integrate MD to ODS conversion feature in their Java applications.
+This suite of components provides a two-step process that enables developers to render MD to XLSX and convert XLSX to ODS.
+Aspose.PDF for Java and Aspose.Cells for Java are two powerful APIs that can be used to achieve this conversion.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}